10 Easy Tips To Help You Boost Your Creativity

 I was always on another planet.
 Entirely.

 Daydreaming is an important part of the process.
-It’s a way to truly relax your brain.
+It’s a way to relax your brain truly.
 Cloud watching is a wonderful way to do this.
 By making shapes out of the clouds.

-Wear a pretty dress.
+Wear a cute dress.
 Blow Bubbles.
 Enjoy yourself.

 Staring into space is quite a useful way to decompress.